rlieberman/CG214-2017/README.md

 <b>1.
 Weekly Homework</b><br/>
 Each week you’ll have a homework assignment that requires mastery of the material we covered in class the week before.
 These will be primarily design and technical exercises, with an occasional reading assignment. <br/>

-Homework assignments <b>must be posted on GitHub by 5pm on Wednesday evenings,</b> so that I have enough time to look them over before class.
+Homework assignments <b>must be posted on GitHub by 7pm on Wednesday evenings,</b> so that I have enough time to look them over before class.
+I will not accept late homework.

 <b>2.
 Presentation: Website Design Review (1 person per week)</b><br/>
 Every student will have to give an individual 7-10 minute presentation on a website that you feel is interesting, groundbreaking and innovative.
 You’ll talk about the design, concept, messaging, navigation and usability.